briis/meteobridgesql/info.md

-# WeatherFlow Forecast and Sensor integration for Home Assistant
+# Meteobridge integration using MySQL
 Home Assistant integration for adding Weather Data from Meteobridge stored in a MySQL database.

 [![GitHub Release][releases-shield]][releases]